Larry Kwong: Early playing career

-Kwong had practiced ice hockey on frozen ponds in Vernon and had not played organized hockey until he joined the Vernon Hydrophones when he was 16 years old.
+Kwong practiced ice hockey on outdoor rinks and frozen ponds around Vernon, before the city’s first indoor arena opened when he was 14 years old.
 He powered the Vernon Hydrophones to the midget hockey championship of BC in 1939 and then to the provincial juvenile title in 1941.
 As an 18-year-old, Kwong jumped the junior ranks to play senior hockey after a try-out for the elite semi-professional Trail Smoke Eaters, who had won the 1939 World Ice Hockey Championships.
 In Trail, players who made the roster got good-paying jobs at a local smelter, but Kwong was denied a job because of his Chinese heritage.
 Instead, he was sent to a nearby hotel to work as a bellhop.

-In 1942, the Chicago Black Hawks invited Kwong to training camp, but "the Canadian government refused to process the documentation needed to leave the country".

-In 1944, Kwong was drafted into the Canadian Army.
+In early 1944, Kwong was drafted into the Canadian Army.
 Instead of being deployed overseas, he was selected to join "Sugar" Jim Henry and Mac Colville on the Red Deer Wheelers of the Central Alberta Garrison Hockey League.
 The Wheelers defeated the Calgary Combines (starring two-time NHL scoring champion Sweeney Schriner) in the playoff semi-final, before falling to Calgary Currie Army (whose roster included Hart Trophy winners Max Bentley and Tommy Anderson) in the final series.
+In a game with the Wetaskiwin Army Colonels in 1945, Kwong scored 7 goals, including 6 in the third period alone, in a 9-3 victory over the Penhold Air Force team.

 After World War II, Kwong returned to Trail and won the provincial senior hockey championship with the Smoke Eaters in 1946.
 In that BC Final series against the New Westminster Royals, Kwong led the Smokies in scoring (tied with Mike Buckna) and scored the Savage Cup-winning goal.

-Later in 1946, Lester Patrick scouted Kwong and was impressed, signing him for the New York Rovers, a farm team of the New York Rangers.
+Later in 1946, Lester Patrick and Frank Boucher scouted Kwong and were impressed, signing him for the New York Rovers, a farm team of the New York Rangers.
 Kwong scored a goal in his debut for the Rovers against the Boston Olympics in Boston on October 27, 1946.
-At Madison Square Garden on November 17, 1946, Shavey Lee presented Kwong with the Keys to New York's Chinatown.
+At Madison Square Garden on November 17, 1946, Shavey Lee presented Kwong with the Key to New York's Chinatown.
 Kwong went on to lead the New York Rovers in scoring in 1947–1948 with 86 points in 65 games.